– Baker Stuart Website (“the Website”), www.bakerstuart.com

 Some cookies may last for a defined period of time, such as one day or until you close your browser.
 Others last indefinitely.
 Your web browser should allow you to delete any you choose.
 It also should allow you to prevent or limit their use.

-This information is used in aggregate to assess the popularity of the webpages on our website and how we perform in providing content to you
+This information is used in aggregate to assess the popularity of the webpages on our website and how we perform in providing content to you.
+If combined with other information we know about you from previous visits, the data possibly could be used to identify you personally, even if you are not signed in to our website.
+Is this possible (To check with Babs)?

 When you contact us, whether by telephone, through our website or by e-mail, we collect the data you have given to us in order to reply with the information you need.
 We record your request and our reply in order to increase the efficiency of our business.